neelsmith/latin102/S21-04/ghpages/checklist/quiz1/index.md

 For each of the following verbs,

-(a) identify the tense, voice, mood, person, and number.
+- identify the tense, voice, mood, person, and number.
-(b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.
+- if the form is singular, convert to plural; if the form is plural, convert to singular

 1. petivisset
 2. necauit